EGI-Federation/documentation/content/en/users/compute/cloud-compute/automate/_index.md

 ##### Create new project

-Create a new project using `pulumi new`
+Create a new project using `pulumi new`:

 ```shell
 $ mkdir egi-pulumi